felixlu/awesome-stars/topics.md

 ## claude-code

+- [mvanhorn/last30days-skill](https://github.com/mvanhorn/last30days-skill) - AI agent skill that researches any topic across Reddit, X, YouTube, HN, Polymarket, and the web - then synthesizes a grounded summary
 - [gsd-build/get-shit-done](https://github.com/gsd-build/get-shit-done) - A light-weight and powerful meta-prompting, context engineering and spec-driven development system for Claude Code by TÂCHES.
 - [affaan-m/everything-claude-code](https://github.com/affaan-m/everything-claude-code) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [luongnv89/claude-howto](https://github.com/luongnv89/claude-howto) - A visual, example-driven guide to Claude Code — from basic concepts to advanced agents, with copy-paste templates that bring immediate value.
-- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Claude Code skills that turn any codebase into an interactive knowledge graph you can explore, search, and ask questions about (Multi-platform e.g., Codex are supported).
+- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Skill that turn any codebase, Dockerfile, or docs into an interactive knowledge graph you can explore, search, and ask questions about.
+Multi-platform: Claude Code, Codex, Cursor, Copilot, Gemini CLI,
 - [rtk-ai/rtk](https://github.com/rtk-ai/rtk) - CLI proxy that reduces LLM token consumption by 60-90% on common dev commands.
 Single Rust binary, zero dependencies
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [shanraisshan/claude-code-best-practice](https://github.com/shanraisshan/claude-code-best-practice) - practice made claude perfect